Black-hole evaporation for cosmological observers: Cosmological Observers in Vaidya-De Sitter

-which privilege a set of geodesics characterized by $\chi$, $\theta$ and $\phi$ constant, with $\chi$ ranging from $0$ to $\pi$.
-These are the world lines of the observers under our consideration, which follow the spacetime expansion.
+which privileges a set of geodesics characterized by $\chi$, $\theta$ and $\phi$ constant, with~$\chi$ ranging from $0$ to $\pi$.
+These are the world lines of the observers under our consideration, following the spacetime~expansion.

-In outgoing Eddington-Finkelstein coordinates for de Sitter, the line element is adapted to the emitted radial null geodesics and assumes the form of Eq.~\eqref{Vaidya-de Sitter metric} with a vanishing $M$.
-We have found the transformation from comoving to outgoing Eddington-Finkelstein coordinates, valid for $0 < \chi < \nicefrac{\pi}{2}\,$, to be
+In outgoing Eddington-Finkelstein coordinates for de Sitter, the~line element is adapted to the emitted radial null geodesics, assuming the form of Equation~\eqref{Vaidya-de Sitter metric} with a vanishing $M$.
+We have found the transformation from comoving to outgoing Eddington-Finkelstein coordinates, valid for $0 < \chi < \nicefrac{\pi}{2}\,$, to~be

 where